-LEGISLATIVE COMPLIANCE OMPLIANCE ITEM SPECIFIC OBJECTIVE ACTION PRIORITY PERFORMANCE MEASURE(S) PARK VALUE CROWN LANDS ACT PRINCIPLE LOCAL GOV'T ACT CORE OBJECTIVE Recreation That Putney Park is managed as a regional park within the City of Ryde open space network.
+/ LEGISLATIVE COMPLIANCE OMPLIANCE SPECIFI SPECIFIC OBJECTIVE ACTION PRIORITY PERFORMANCE MEASURE(S) PARK VALUE CROWN LANDS ACT PRINCIPLE LOCAL GOV'T ACT CORE OBJECTIVE That Pu a region Ryde op That Putney Park is managed as a regional park within the City of Ryde open space network.
 Recognise Putney Park as a regionally significant parkland within the strategic planning of open space within the City.
 Short Listing of Putney Park as a regional park within the Integrated Open Space Strategic Plan.
 Recreation 3,5 36G, 36E Update all park promotional material to market the Park as a regional park.
 Medium All park marketing material updated.
 Recreation 3,5 36G, 36E Revised all service level agreements relating to Putney Park to reflect the regional status of the Park and ensure maintenance expectations are revised accordingly.
-Short Revised service level agreements for park maintenance Recreation Open Space & Landscape Environment ę 36G, 36E, 36J, 36N To provide a range of quality unstructured recreational opportunities based on identified community needs.
+Short Revised service level agreements for park maintenance Recreation Open Space & Landscape Environment n 36G, 36E, 36J, 36N To pro unstru oppor comm To provide a range of quality unstructured recreational opportunities based on identified community needs.
 Implement the Masterplan which incorporates new and upgraded recreation opportunities for all ages.
-Short Implementation of the Masterplan Recreation 2,3 36G, 36E Construct additional areas for passive recreation that includes walking paths, playgrounds, picnic areas, viewing areas and complementary landscaping.
+Short Implementation of the Masterplan Recreation 2,3 36G, 36E Construct additional areas for passive recreation that includes walking paths, playgrounds, pionic areas, viewing areas and complementary landscaping.
 Short Provision of additional passive recreation areas in alignment with the Masterplan Recreation Open Space & Landscape ო 36G Undertake community consultation, design and implementation of the Masterplan in accordance with all relevant Council's policies, legislation and Australian Standards.
-Ongoing Implementation of the Masterplan Recreation Open Space & Landscape m 36G, 36E Engage with the local community and park users during the design and implementation of the Masterplan.
+Ongoing Implementation of the Masterplan Recreation Open Space & Landscape ю 36G, 36E Engage with the local community and park users during the design and implementation of the Masterplan.
 Ongoing The community and park users are engaged and informed during the implementation of the Masterplan.
-Recreation Open Space & Landscape Cultural Environment Access & Linkages 3,5 3 36G, 36E
+Recreation Open Space & Landscape Cultural Environment Access & Linkages 3 , 5 36G, 36E